kondratyev-nv/Resume/README.md

 _Accomplishments:_

  * Led, designed, and developed cross-component features built with various technologies, meeting strict deadlines while maintaining code and architecture quality.
+ * Organized team workflow to tackle technical debt by negotiating importance and priorities with managers, revisiting current and introducing new practices.
  * Improved integration between multiple components that decreased service resource consumption by up to 70% and response time by up to 40%.
  * Significantly decreased service downtimes and response error percent during releases by improving database management and database refactoring process.
  * Improved and optimized release lifecycle that decreased release and hotfix time by up to 75%.